Norcanair: M&C Aviation

+Norcanair

 Saskatchewan's 1964 general election saw the NDP government defeated by the Liberals.
 SGA was privatized into the hands of some Saskatchewan businessmen, who renamed it North Canada Air or Norcanair for short.
 The firm operated two sets of services for the next 16 years: charter flights in northern Saskatchewan, and a modest series of scheduled routes running north–south in Saskatchewan.
 Its major equipment included Cessna 180s, Beavers and Otters.
 One of its Beavers, aircraft CF-FHB, is preserved in the Canada Aviation Museum in Ottawa, while one of its Model 170 Bristol Freighters, Freighter CF-WAE, is in the Western Canada Aviation Museum in Winnipeg, Manitoba.

-For its scheduled routes, it used five U.S.-built Fairchild F-27 turboprop aircraft acquired from Hughes Air West in 1976-77.
-Also flown was a wide array of other turboprop aircraft types including the de Havilland Canada DHC-6 Twin Otter, Embraer EMB-110 Bandeirante, and NAMC YS-11.
-The only jet aircraft type operated by Norcanair was the Fokker F28 Fellowship.
+For its scheduled routes, it operated five U.S.-built Fairchild F-27 turboprop aircraft acquired from Hughes Air West in 1976-77.
+Also flown was a wide array of other turboprop aircraft types including the Beechcraft King Air, Convair 640, de Havilland Canada DHC-6 Twin Otter, Embraer EMB-110 Bandeirante, and NAMC YS-11.
+The only jet airliner type operated by Norcanair was the Fokker F28 Fellowship although Norcanair was operating a Cessna Citation I business jet in 1983.

 In 1981, Norcanair president John B. "Jack" Lloyd announced he was selling the airline back to the provincial government, which by this point was in the hands of the social democratic New Democratic Party.
 A tentative deal was struck, but before it could be finalized, the NDP government fell and its replacement, the Progressive Conservative party, resold the firm to Saskatoon businessman Albert Ethier, who combined the airline with his own charter firm, Hi-Line Airways.

 During 1985, a scheduled nonstop passenger route to Minneapolis/St. Paul from Regina was initiated with the Fokker F28 Fellowship jet aircraft.
-By 1987 Norcanair was feeding passengers to CP Air and in March of the same year Norcanair was taken over by Time Air.
+By 1987, Norcanair was feeding passengers to CP Air and in March of the same year Norcanair was taken over by Time Air.